stan-dev/math/doxygen/contributor_help_pages/common_pitfalls.md

 }
 ```

 There's a deceptive problem in this return!
-We are returning back an @ref stan::math::arena_matrix, which is an Eigen matrix whose dynamic memory sits on our arena allocator.
+We are returning back a @ref stan::math::arena_matrix, which is an Eigen matrix whose dynamic memory sits in our arena allocator.
 The problem here is that we've also passed `res` to our callback, and now suppose a user does something like the following.

 ```cpp
 Eigen::Matrix<var, -1, 1> x = Eigen::Matrix<double, -1, 1>::Random(5);